 A global celebration of the 400th anniversary of Shakespeare’s death and legacy

-In January, Shakespeare at Notre Dame will kick off “SHAKESPEARE: 1616-2016,” a yearlong series of performances, conferences and special events commemorating the 400th anniversary of William Shakespeare’s death and his legacy.
+Throughout 2016, Shakespeare at Notre Dame will celebrate “SHAKESPEARE: 1616-2016,” a yearlong series of performances, conferences and special events commemorating the 400th anniversary of William Shakespeare’s death and his legacy.
 “Act One” of the celebration includes events slated during the University of Notre Dame’s spring semester, which runs January through April.

 In January, “First Folio!
 The Book that Gave us Shakespeare,” a national exhibition and tour curated by the Folger Shakespeare Library, opens at the University of Notre Dame.
 “First Folio” is a 50-state tour and exhibit of Shakespeare’s 1623 First Folio, the first published collection of 36 of his plays and one of the world’s most treasured books.
 Notre Dame marks the official first stop of the First Folio national tour and serves as the sole Indiana venue for the exhibition.
 The exhibition, which runs Jan.
 6-29, will be housed in the Rare Books and Special Collections gallery of the Hesburgh Library.
 Select Notre Dame Shakespeare holdings will also be on display, and curators will offer daily, guided tours.